Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Experiments

 The number of samples per frame is utilized to calculate the throughput to demonstrate the performance of Pishgu in real-world, real-time applications.
 As shown in Table \ref{tab:latency}, high numbers of vehicles in each frame of the NGSIM datasets ensure dense graphs, and millions of data samples help attention mechanism in feature map refinement \cite{cbam18}.
 However, the number of path predictions for the NGSIM dataset using Pishgu goes to more than 200 vehicles for a single frame.
 This, in turn, affects the overall throughput of the model even with low latency per sample.
 As the number of samples per frame for all the other datasets is meager compared to NGSIM, the throughput for other datasets is considerably higher.

-The throughput of NGSIM for the Nvidia Carmel processor is 2.35 FPS which is 29.83\% better than 1.81 FPS for the lower-power ARM Coretex processor.
-Similarly for pedestrian tracking, the throughput for UCY \cite{pellegrini2009you}, ETH \cite{lerner2007crowds}, and ActEv/VIRAT \cite{awad2018benchmarking} on the Nvidia Carmel is 67.55\%, 17.72\%, and 20.15\% better than that on ARM Cortex based embedded platform respectively.
-The superior performance of the Carmel processor can be credited to a higher operating power capacity of 15W with a higher clock frequency of 1.9 GHz.
-On the other hand, the ARM cortex with quad-core operates at 10W with a frequency of 1.5 GHz.
-Higher power distribution among the dual-core of Carmel processors also plays a role in justifying its performance.The average latency per sample for vehicle bird's-eye view on Nvidia Carmel Processor is 2.69 ms, which is 23\% better than that of the ARM Cortex processor.
-Similar trends are observed in all the latency improvements comparison between two processors in pedestrian bird's-eye and high-angle view datasets.
-Hence, we demonstrate that Pishgu can be utilized in real-world applications using embedded processors on off-the-shelf platforms with suitable latency and throughput performance.
+The throughput of NGSIM for the Jetson Xavier NX platform is 2.35 FPS which is 29.83\% better than 1.81 FPS for the lower-power Jetson Nano platform.
+Similarly, for pedestrian tracking, the throughput for UCY \cite{pellegrini2009you}, ETH \cite{lerner2007crowds}, and ActEv/VIRAT \cite{awad2018benchmarking} on the Jetson Xavier NX is 67.55\%, 17.72\%, and 20.15\% better than that on Jetson Nano embedded platform respectively.
+The superior performance of the Jetson Xavier NX can be credited to a higher operating power capacity of 15W with a higher clock frequency of 1.9 GHz.
+On the other hand, Jetson Nano with ARM cortex operates at 10W with a frequency of 1.5 GHz.
+Higher power distribution among the dual-core of Carmel processors also plays a role in justifying its performance.
+The average latency per sample for a bird's-eye vehicle view on Jetson Xavier NX is 2.69 ms, which is 23\% better than that of the Jetson Nano platform.
+Similar trends are observed in all the latency improvements comparison between two embedded platforms in pedestrian bird's-eye and high-angle view datasets.
+Hence, we demonstrate that Pishgu can be utilized in real-world applications using embedded platforms with reasonable latency and throughput performance.